Skip to content

 The time and status of the last task run is shown in the UI.

-But to make sure that tasks are working correctly and run at correct times, you need monitor Shaper.
+But to make sure that tasks are working correctly and run at correct times, you need to monitor Shaper.
 For more on monitoring see the Deploy Docs.

 Tasks when running Shaper in a cluster of multiple nodes